A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 Generally Accepted Accounting Principles (GAAP) function as a comprehensive framework of accounting standards, procedures and guidelines that govern financial reporting.

-Learn more about GAAP
+Learn more about the accounting principles

 Accounts Payable